Finger Lakes Region Facts

 – The longest game in professional baseball history was played April 18 and 19th in 1981.
 The Pawtucket Red Sox and the Rochester Red Wings played 32 innings and still were tied.
 On June 23, 1981 the final 33rd inning was played and Pawtucket ultimately won 3-2. [source]

-– John Jones was born a slave in 1817 in Virginia, but later fled and settled in Elmira where he became involved in the Underground Railroad.
+– John Jones was born a slave in 1817 in Virginia, but later fled and settled in Elmira.
+It was here that Jones became involved in the Underground Railroad.
 It’s believed that he helped well over 800 slaves escape to Canada, none of which would ever be caught.
 His primary job was to bury Confederate soldiers in Woodlawn Cemetery in Elmira, where Mr. Jones also now rests. [source]

 – In June 1972, the ‘Ithaca Statement on Bisexualty’ was made in strong support for those who identify as bisexual and in opposition to biphobia.
 It was published by a Quaker group and was the very first statement by any religious body specifically to address bisexuality. [source]

-– The ‘Ithaca Is Gorges’ catchphrase was coined by Howard Cogan, who graduated from Cornell in the same class as his son Michael.
+– The ‘Ithaca Is Gorges’ catchphrase was coined by Howard Cogan.
+He graduated from Cornell in the same class as his son Michael.
 To date, it is the only simultaneous parent-child graduation from the college. [source]

 – The first known photograph of someone “flipping the bird” with their middle finger is of a Rochesterian named Charles “Old Hoss” Radbourn.
 The photo was taken with his Major League Baseball teammates, the Boston Beaneaters, in 1886.
 It’s believed that he managed to also become the second person photographed making the obscene gesture one year later. [source]